cisco/mindmeld/source/userguide/dm.rst

           responder.reply('Sorry I cannot help you.
 Please try again.') responder.exit_flow()

+There are three ways to exit a Dialogue Flow:

+1. We can exit the flow by invoking the :meth:`Responder.exit_flow` method as shown in the above code snippet.

-We can designate an exit state handler by setting ``exit_flow=True``.
+2. We can designate an exit state handler by setting ``exit_flow=True``.
 After the dialogue manager enters this state, subsequent turns will no longer be bound to the flow.

-We can also exit the flow by invoking the :meth:`Responder.exit_flow` method as shown in the previous code snippets.
+3. We can force the current flow to exit and return to the main dialogue manager flow by invoking :meth:`Responder.exit_flow` method as shown in the code snippet below.

 .. code:: python
   :emphasize-lines: 1